top of page

 • Inapropriate sexual advances: sex is not considered to be a part of the healing during ceremony (usually one abstains from sexual activity during the dieta), and the Curandero is not going to 'heal you' through having sex with you.
 It is unprofessional and insensitive for the practioner to make advances when you are in a vulnerable situation and where you may be intensely working on and healing issues and traumas around your sexuality.
 Innapropriate advances indicate that the practitioner is not giving you the space to work on yourself, and is not acknowledging where your own patterns around sexuality may be coming up for your exploration and understanding.
 If romantic feelings do arise, it is better to wait until after the retreat/ceremony to explore them in a less intense and more neutral environement.

-• If the centre/practitioner is vague or overly simplistic about the medicine, or if they focus more on interdimensional jouneys, 'tripping' and visions than on healing, that could be a sign they are not doing as deep or effective work as they could be.
+• If the centre/practitioner is vague or overly simplistic about the medicine, or if they focus more on interdimensional jouneys, 'tripping' and visions than on healing, that could be a sign they are not doing deep or effective work and may not be able to hold a safe space for your deeper healing.

 • Suddenly asking for more money mid way through the ceremony/retreat is at best annoying and insensitive.